 Step 1: Submit Form I-130

-The entire consular process starts with the U.S. citizen or permanent resident family member filing a petition with the government on behalf of the foreign relative who wants to apply for a green card.
+The entire consular process starts with the U.S. citizen or permanent resident filing a petition with the U.S. government on behalf of the foreign relative who wants to apply for a green card.
 Form I-130, Petition for Alien Relative, establishes a qualifying relationship with the relative.
 For example, a U.S. citizen could file the petition on behalf of his foreign national spouse.
 It is a request that U.S. Citizenship and Immigration Services (USCIS) recognize the foreign national spouse as an immediate relative of a U.S. citizen and make an immigrant visa available.
-Even if the petitioner is outside the United States, he or she may file Form I-130 to start the process.
+Even if the petitioner is outside the United States, they may file Form I-130 to start the process.

-If the I-130 petition is properly filed with the correct supporting documents, USCIS will “adjudicate” the petition.
-In other words, this means they will make a decision on the petition.
-For immediate relatives, this decision comes fairly quickly, about 5-9 months.
+If the I-130 petition is properly filed with the correct supporting documents, USCIS will "adjudicate" the petition.
+In other words, they will make a decision on the petition.
+For immediate relatives, this decision comes fairly quickly, about 5 to 10 months.
 Depending on the specific type of relationship, it may take a few months to several years for the preference categories.
 For a closer look at what happens after filing the petition, see the I-130 processing time.

-Even once USCIS approves an I-130 petition for a family preference category, it doesn’t mean the wait is over.
+Even once USCIS approves an I-130 petition for a family preference category, it doesn't mean the wait is over.
 The approval indicates you have a qualifying relationship.
-It does not necessarily signal the availability of an immigrant visa.
-To understand the wait time, you may want to learn how to read the visa bulletin.
+It does not necessarily signal the availability of an immigrant visa for preference categories.
+To understand the wait time, you must understand how the visa bulletin works.

 Step 2: National Visa Center Processing Fees